Prefab homes may help reduce Alberta’s construction waste – Globe & Mail

 Part of Mr. Taron’s research is also covering how best to create fully-recyclable homes.

-“We need to think about the process of recycling at the point of building and make sure architecture isn’t getting in the way of our ability to recycle.
-It’s exactly the same as food packaging; when something recyclable is glued onto something that’s not recyclable; the whole process becomes more difficult for the person putting it in the waste splitting bin,” he explains.
+“We need to think about the process of recycling at the point of the building and make sure architecture isn’t getting in the way of our ability to recycle.
+It’s exactly the same as food packaging; when something recyclable is glued onto something that’s not recyclable; the whole process becomes more difficult for the person putting it in the waste-splitting bin,” he explains.

 Mr. Goodjohn says ensuring the component parts of Karoleena homes are able to be recycled is a priority for the company.